+How to Know If Your Business Name Is Taken?

-Companies are registered individually in each country and can't be checked in one search.
-Same as ub the United States, you can find the company register with a simple online search. "company register" + your country should give you promising results.
+In the European Union, Companies are registered individually in each country and can't be checked in one search.
+Similar to the United States, you can find the company register with a simple online search. "company register" + your country should give you promising results.

 Legal Availability of Business Names in the United States

-Checking if a given name is already trademarked is highly recommended to any aspiring founder.
+Checking if a given name is already trademarked is highly recommended for any aspiring founder.
 To check for the trademark registration status, you can use a commercial search service for trademarks.
 But this isn't needed.
 You can conduct a search by yourself as well.
-You can go directly to public organizations and use their search engines such as Trademark Electronic Search System (TESS) in the US to complete the search.
-The searches are free of charge, faster and more up to date than commercial services often.
+You can go directly to Trademark Office and use their search engine Trademark Electronic Search System (TESS).
+The searches are free of charge, faster and often more up to date than commercial services.

-As mentioned before, in the US the registration of companies is a duty of the states.
+In the US the registration of companies is a duty of the states.
 This means the process is not the same across all the states.
 In many states, you can check the availability of company names in online databases.
-If a name is not already in use in one state doesn't imply that it is available for use.
+If a name is not already in use in one state, this doesn't mean that it is available for use.
 Continue with your search with trademarks as mentioned above.
 It's always advisable to check the trademark office in addition to the state-level company register.

 Checking Availability of Trademarks and Company Names in Canada

 Canadians can use the 'Canadian Trademarks Database' for free to check if a given trademark is already in use.
 Visit the site and query the database.
 This website has made it simple as you just conduct a search using the keyword that you have in mind.
 Try variations to make sure you aren't ending with a too closely related name.
 If the search returns no result, then you can be sure that the name or phrase is not already trademarked.

 The process and tools across Canadian provinces vary.
 Some provide a direct search while others only provide information on how to search.
-Here the links to the relevant government websites in the provinces:
+Here are the links to the relevant government websites in the provinces:

 - Alberta: Corporate registry search